 Catalonian Pyrenees: Five Fabulous Family Ski Resorts

-We were recently in The Pyrenees.
+We spent an amazing winter week in The Spanish Pyrenees.
 The sun was golden and the skies were blue.
 The apres ski was affordable.
 The runs were quiet and seemingly endless, and most of the time there were no queues for the lift.
 Yes, I said The Pyrenees.
 In the school holidays.
 And no I’m not dreaming it or making it up!
 If you avoid the weekends, the Spanish side of the Pyrenees is a crowd free wonderland, an accessible winter playground, and a genuine Catalonian adventure for all the family…..

 The Catalonian Pyrenees: fabulous for families

 At times it feels like we have our own private resort, as we fly down empty runs, or pop onto chair lifts without having to wait for the snowboarder in front to pick himself up.
 It is hard to believe we are in the heart of the Pyrenees.
 This place feels magical and I would pinch myself to see if it was real if my boots weren’t already doing that for me.